Proof of Honesty: Coalition-Proof Blockchain Validation without Proof of Work or Stake 1

 - It is possible that a node might steal zero but be dishonest in other ways, or steal zero and not report dishonest nodes.
 We ignore these possibilities as they are dominated strategies and including them would needlessly complicate the description of the game.

 - If one agent defects from a conspiracy, it does not matter whether one, some, or all of the nodes he runs call for the audit.
 To see this, suppose only one of his nodes calls for an audit.
-The agents collects the GBB from the “dishonest” nodes he runs, but this is his own money.
-The agent could have kept these tokens by simply writing a “resign” ANL UUT.
-The net audit reward is therefore the GBB’s of the nodes of the other agents if they decide to behave dishonestly.
+The agent collects the GBB from the “dishonest” nodes he runs, but it is his own money.
+The net audit reward is therefore the GBBs of the nodes of the other agents if they decide to behave dishonestly.